 Create a Flexible Event Schedule

-In a perfect world, registration is from 6-7 where guests will arrive, browse, and bid.
-Dinner begins at 7, the silent auction will closes at 7:30, right before the speakers start, which will give guests 90 minutes to bid.
+In a perfect world, registration for an evening event is roughly from 6-7pm where guests will arrive, browse, and bid.
+Dinner begins at 7pm, the silent auction will closes at 7:30pm, right before the speakers start, which will give guests 90 minutes to bid.

 It is much more likely for people to arrive anywhere from 6:15 - 6:45, which means that the late guests will have almost no time to bid.